Review Of Sewing Machines For Quilting

 Additional harp space, high speed, and a thread cutter really are nice features to have for quilting.
 The following machines have these features and are excellent for quilting.
 These machines are powerful, fast and very smooth.

 They have excellent low-speed control and sew through thick materials with ease.
 They have needle up/down controls, knee lifters, automatic thread cutters, and long beds with 8.5-inch harp space.

 There is a good selection of reasonably priced free motion quilting frames made for these machines.

 Industrial Machines Are Sometimes Used for Quilting

 The Juki DDL-5550 sells for about $950 on Amazon for the head only.
-This straight stitch machine is for lightweight to medium weight materials using a size 14 needle and can run at up to 5500 SPM.
+This straight stitch machine is for lightweight to medium-weight materials using a size 14 needle and can run at up to 5500 SPM.
 Uses L-type bobbins.
-It also has a 11oV industrial clutch motor.
+It also has an 11oV industrial clutch motor.

 The Brother S-7200B sells for about $1500 on eBay.
 It is a direct drive electronic machine with drop feed, thread cutter, needle position control, etc. The maximum speed of 5000 SPM.

 If you want a long arm machine designed for free motion quilting such as the one from Baby Lock pictured below you should check out one of the specialty long arm quilting machine suppliers.